 How should you think about HR for your startup?
-It’s about creating HR plans, policies, and processes that meet short-term needs and budgets while taking into account long-term risks and goals.
+It’s about creating plans, policies, and processes that meet short-term needs and budgets while taking into account long-term risks and goals for your "human resources".
 Startups rarely have dedicated HR staff, and often one person who may or may not have experience in HR handles hiring, payroll, benefits, grievances, promotions and other employee-related tasks.

 It's also just not very common for startups to prioritize HR as a concept!
 Captain401 is also a startup itself, so we've thrown in some links to articles that we've found helpful even while developing our own HR policies.